To foster development of the arts for all Alaskans through education, partnerships, grants and services.

 Target #1: Increase the number of students served through ASCA arts education grants and programs, and increase the quality of arts education through the provision of arts education professional development for teachers.

-Analysis of results and challenges: FY2018 Reporting to the National Endowment for the Arts (NEA) is due December 30, 2019 and the FY2018 actual figure is expected to be the same or slightly higher than FY2017.
+Analysis of results and challenges: Reporting to the National Endowment for the Arts (NEA) for FY2020 is due September 2022, due to the disruption of the COVID-19 health pandemic.
+FY2020 is expected to be lower than FY2019, due to the agency closure in July of 2019, and to the COVID-19 health pandemic.

-While ASCA is able to account for numbers of children and youth served, it is also true that the last few years demand and capacity for Arts in Education (AIE) grant programs have fluctuated.
-In FY2017, a portion of the higher numbers of students served is accounted for by a restoration of a fledgling Youth Cultural Heritage Grant Program.
-The Artists in Schools (AIS) program, traditionally one of the programs that has served the greatest number of rural students with the deepest level of arts education, has seen the greatest fluctuation in grant numbers over the last five years.
-Multi-site district programs have remained fairly steady, but individual school site applications have slowed significantly.
+While ASCA is able to account for numbers of children and youth served, it is also true that demand and capacity for Arts in Education (AIE) grant programs during the last few years has fluctuated.
+The Artists in Schools (AIS) program, traditionally one of the programs that has served the greatest number of rural students with the deepest level of arts education, has seen the greatest fluctuation in grant numbers over the last several years.
+Multi-site district programs have remained fairly steady, but individual school site applications have slowed.
 In looking at numbers of students served, ASCA traditionally looks at programs as either serving many students broadly, or fewer students more deeply.
 The AIS program tends to be one of the grant programs that actually meets both of these targets within a single program.
 Individual school site grants often serve an entire school population with a two-week or more residency program, which includes arts instruction, teacher professional development, and community engagement.

-The Munartet Project: Teaching and Learning in and Through the Arts and Culture in Kodiak, the Margaret A. Cargill Foundation-funded effort in the Kodiak Island Borough School District serves to increase pre-service and early career teacher confidence and competence to teach in and through the arts and culture.
+The Munartet Project: Teaching and Learning in and Through the Arts and Culture in Kodiak - the Margaret A. Cargill Foundation-funded effort in the Kodiak Island Borough School District (KIBSD) serves to increase pre-service and early career teacher confidence and competence to teach in and through the arts and culture.
 This initiative is currently in implementation status.
 Tracking and evaluation of the project is focused on the pre-service and early career teachers, rather than students served.
-That said, ASCA will be able to report on the numbers of students served, via their classroom teachers, after December 30, 2019.
+Teachers, Administrators, and the KIBSD's Arts and Culture Coordinator involved in Munartet Project professional development activities are providing arts and cultural education opportunities to their students.
+The total number of educators engaged in the project during the 2019-2020 school year (year 4/5 of the project) in KIBSD was 41.